Learning Boltzmann Generators via Constrained Mass Transport: Numerical evaluation

 \paragraph{Performance criteria.} We evaluate methods primarily using three criteria.
 First, the evidence upper bound (EUBO), computed with ground truth MD samples.
 Up to an additive constant, the EUBO corresponds to the forward KL divergence and is therefore well suited for detecting mode collapse \citep{blessing2024beyond}.
 Second, we consider the effective sample size (ESS), defined as $\text{ESS}(q,p) \coloneqq \left(\E_{x\sim q}\left[(\nicefrac{p(x)}{q(x)})^2\right]\right)^{-1}$.
 ESS is a common measure of sample quality, but it is known to be less reliable for assessing mode collapse \citep{blessing2024beyond}.

 Finally, we consider Ramachandran plots as a qualitative criterion for assessing mode collapse.
 These plots visualize the 2D log-density of the joint distribution of a pair of dihedral angles in a peptide’s backbone.
 This is a low-dimensional representation of important molecular configurations, making it possible to assess whether the generated samples capture all relevant modes of the distribution or fail to represent certain regions of the state space.
 For more details on Ramachandran plots, we refer to \Cref{appendix:metrics} and \citet{schopmans2025temperatureannealed}.
-To assess the quality of Ramachandran plots, we use the total variation distance (Ram TV) between the model-sampled and ground-truth (MD) plots.
+To assess the quality of the Ramachandran plots, we use the total variation distance (Ram TV) between the model-sampled and ground-truth (MD) Ramachandran histograms, as the TV distance is symmetric and more naturally reflects the bidirectional nature of matching generated and target Boltzmann distributions, thereby also penalizing overestimation of density by the model.

 For details on all metrics, we refer to \Cref{appendix:metrics}.
 Since evaluating the target density of molecular systems is typically expensive, we also report the number of target evaluations required by each method.